How to Propel your SEO to Dizzy Heights

 Improve your site architecture

 Site architecture must be designed so that search engines can crawl and index them and customers should be able to easily access and smoothly navigate the site.
 Web pages should load fast on all mobile devices, files should be named appropriately and server errors eliminated.
 In addition, the site’s URL should give visitors an idea of what the whole Web page is about.
 You may have done most of that but forgotten to eliminate the outdated links or fix the broken ones and that leaves a trail in its wake.
 Visitors don’t take too kindly to links that are not mended.
-Just get those going and your site will be just that much stronger in Google’s eyes.
+Just get those going and your site will be just that much stronger in Google’s eyes of visitor.

 Make content more attractive